Nebelung-Dev/Nebelung-Dev/README.md

 # Nebelung
-Hello I am called Nebelung, you may have seen me around
+I am called Nebelung, you may have seen me around

 I was also known as Pers0n

 **About Me:**

-I have some projects that I never finished :confused:
+Too many projects :confused:

-Front end is cool
+Css is cool

 I play hollow knight

 **Projects:**

 - [Tsunami](https://github.com/FogNetwork/Tsunami) - Proxy site
-- [Smoke](https://github.com/FogNetwork/Smoke) - My first proxy (caracal.js helped me :D)

 My discord is **Nebelung#2695** if you want to talk